 As more recent and mostly lighter-skinned immigrants, Hispanic-Latinos appear to be positioned to achieve the kind of upward mobility that has been characteristic of most European and Asian immigrants over the course of U.S. history.
+This is partly reflected in the voting patterns in the 2020 presidential election: Whereas 12% of Blacks voted for Trump, some 34% of Hispanics did.

 But, as has been the case since the beginning of the European invasion of North America, blacks are still condemned to suffer from a unique set of disadvantages in terms of social and economic mobility.